-Figure 9.12.
+Figure 9.15.
 The dialog for Settings - Appearance.

 - Look and Feel.
 The choice made here influences the complete User Interface.
 It only becomes effective when ArgoUML is exited and restarted. - Metal Theme.
 This item is downlighted if the Metal LAF is not chosen.
 The choice made here influences the complete User Interface.
-It only becomes effective when ArgoUML is exited and restarted. - Smooth edges of diagram lines and text.
-This feature is known as "anti-aliasing# on certain platforms.
+It only becomes effective when ArgoUML is exited and restarted.

+• Smooth edges of diagram lines and text.
+This feature is known as "anti-aliasing" on certain platforms.
 It causes diagonal lines to look much less jagged, by making use of several shades of gray.
 This feature only works if the operating system supports it.

-9.4.7.6.
+9.4.4.6.
 Modules Tab

 This tab shows a list of modules that are installed, which may be enabled or disabled.
-Since this is a new concept for ArgoUML, it currently contains either nothing, or a module named ArgoTestLoadableModules, which is just a module that allows to test the concept.
-It adds a useless button on the Tools menu, nothing else.
+Since this is a new concept for ArgoUML, it currently contains a list of modules that can not be removed, and a button to test the concept.
+Pressing this button adds a useless menu-item on the Tools menu, nothing else.